 A term you’re going to want to familiarize yourself with is dividend yield.

 A dividend yield tells you how much of your investment you can expect to get back in the form of dividends.
 A stock’s dividend yield, for instance, is calculated on an annualized basis, and expressed as a percentage of share price.
-Example: If a stock trades for $50 and pays 25 cents per quarter, that’s $1.00 in annual payouts—or 2.0% of the share price.
+Example: If a stock trades for $100 and pays 50¢ per quarter, that’s $2.00 in annual payouts—or 2.0% of the share price.
 So its dividend yield is 2.0%.
+Pretty easy.

 But a fund’s dividend yield is calculated a little differently.
 It’s much more difficult to estimate future payouts for an ETF or mutual fund because they own groups of many different stocks paying on changing cycles.